Policies for Mass Mailing and Bulk Emailing

 - The email must contain a valid physical postal address.

-- Valid "From", "Reply-To", "Return-Path" and "Error-To" headers.
-If the following values are listed in your mail header, they must be valid addresses and each email address must accept any bounces at the rate they may occur:
+- If the following values are listed in your mail header, they must be valid email addresses and each email address must accept any bounces at the rate they may occur:

-- Use of appropriate servers for originating mailings: The use of Cox-hosted SMTP servers or customer-owned and managed SMTP servers that traverse the COX network for mass mailings is not permitted unless previously agreed in writing by Cox.
+- Use an appropriate servers for originating mailings: The use of Cox-hosted SMTP servers or customer-owned and managed SMTP servers that traverse the Cox network for Mass Mailings is not permitted unless previously agreed in writing by Cox.

-- If you have questions about our policy and process, please read our acceptable use policy at http://ww2.cox.com/aboutus/policies/business-policies.cox#aup.
+- If you have questions about our policy and process, see our Acceptable Use Policy.